zephyrproject-rtos/zephyr/doc/develop/flash_debug/probes.rst

 - :ref:`jlink-debug-host-tools`

-After installing the LPCScrypt host tools, the firmware may be updated to use CMSIS-DAP firmware with the following steps:
+The probe may be updated to use the J-Link firmware with the following steps:

 .. note:: Verify the firmware supports your board by visiting `Firmware for LPCXpresso`_

+1. Make sure the LPCScrypt utility is present on your host machine.
+This can be done by installing :ref:`linkserver-debug-host-tools`.

-1. Put the LPC-Link2 microcontroller into DFU boot mode by attaching the DFU jumper, then then connecting to the USB debug port on the board.
+#.
+Put the LPC-Link2 microcontroller into DFU boot mode by attaching the DFU
+   jumper, then then connecting to the USB debug port on the board.
 This jumper is connected to ``P2_6`` on the LPC4322 SOC.